 Why Buy A Fountain Pen

 Many people are turning to fountain pens today because of digital overload.
 People find it relaxing and therapeutic to write with pen and paper.
 Instead of screens and notifications, they find peace and quiet.
 The process of writing can be enhanced with a nicer pen.
-Fountain pens write smooth and require less pressure to write which can be easier on the hands.
+Fountain pens write smoothly and require less pressure to write which can be easier on the hands.

 Fountain pens allow for more customization for your writing tool.
-You can interchange the nibs to allow for different thickness of lines, or for varying levels of smoothness.
+You can interchange the nibs to allow for different thicknesses of lines, or for varying levels of smoothness.
 All of these work together to create a unique writing experience.

 Purchasing a fountain pen will bring pride of ownership.
-Spending more than you would spend on other pens will make you want to take care of it.
+Spending more than you would spend on other pens will make you want to take care of them.
 Instead of losing your pens often because they are of no value to you, you will keep a better eye on your fountain pen.
 Plus these pens were built to last.
 Many pens, like the Parker 51, have been known to work well even 50 years after they are manufactured.

 Whatever you are writing will naturally feel more important with a fountain pen.
 Fountain pens have been around for almost 200 years.
 Many famous writers have used them, including Mark Twain and Ernest Hemingway.
 Anne Frank used a fountain pen to write in her diary and said that her fountain pen was one of her most prized possessions.
 Presidents of the United States sign bills into laws with fountain pens.